 Three hundred people turned out for the funeral processions, starting outside the Rosebery Avenue station.
 A firefighter of the time that knew Jack remembers him as “one of the old ‘smoke-eaters’ who would not give up hunting for the seat of a fire.”

-Their entirely avoidable deaths highlighted the dangers of woefully outdated firefighting equipment, uniforms and procedures, and kickstarted the FBU’s most significant safety campaign since World War Two.
-Much-needed changes were achieved in operational procedures, alarms and signalling, and by the 1970s, the union managed to persuade the government and FRS employers to modernise a breathing apparatus which had remained largely unchanged since it was introduced in 1914.
+Their entirely avoidable deaths and other firefighter’s many injuries, highlighted the dangers of woefully outdated firefighting equipment, uniforms and procedures, and kickstarted profound changes to the service.
+The FBU made sure their sacrifice was not in vain and started their most significant safety campaign since World War Two which brought about much-needed changes to operational procedures, alarms and signalling.
+By the 1970s, the union managed to persuade the government and FRS employers to modernise a breathing apparatus which had remained largely unchanged since it was introduced in 1914.
+The systems and protocols that were created are still in use today.
 The Smithfield Disaster was key to this battle to improve safety for firefighters.